hugecheese/morpheus/README.md

 - Are two different encryption algorithms needed?
 Complicates encrypted messages
 - Differentiate between signed/unsigned and 32/64 bits for integers
 - Explicitly mark `m.room.message.feedback` as deprecated
-- Specify all the enum variants for `RoomVersionsCapability.available`
+- Specify all the enum variants for `RoomVersionsCapability::available`
 - Why `m.room_key_request` instead of `m.room.key_request`? inconsistent with most events
 - Type names should either be PascalCase or have spaces between each word, not a mix of both
 - Make all type names 100% unambiguous: There is Event, EventContent (which isn't actually the content of the previous Event), unnamed-event-content (this time for the actual Event type), State, StateEvent (which IS the event for the State), RoomEvent, RoomEventContent, ToDevice, Event (for ToDevice only), etc. These names are inconsistent.
 Some of them have a `Content` suffix, others do not.